-(a) The following is a list of principal subsidiaries at 31 December 2016: (Continued)
+(a) The following is a list of principal subsidiaries at 31 December 2017: (Continued)

 - i.
 Phoenix Satellite Television (B.V.I.)
 Holding Limited is directly held by the Company, while all other subsidiaries are indirectly held by the Company through Phoenix Satellite Television (B.V.I.)
 Holding Limited. - ii.
 The Group does not have any equity interest in Beijing Tianying Jiuzhou Network Technology Co.
 Ltd., Yifeng Lianhe (Beijing) Technology Co.
 Ltd., Beijing Chenhuan Technology Co.
-Ltd., Beijing Youjiuzhou Technology Co.
+Ltd., Beijing Youjiuzhou.
+Technology Co.
 Ltd., Beijing Huanyou Tianxia Technology Co.
-Ltd. and 鳳凰新聯合(比京)教育科技有限公司 and their respective subsidiaries (collectively referred to as "VIE entities").
-However, through entering various contractual arrangements with the registered equity holders of VIE entities, the Group has rights to variable returns from its involvement with these VIE entities and has the ability to affect those returns through its power over them and is considered to control them.
+Ltd. and 鳳凰新聯合 (北京) 教育科技有限公司 and their respective subsidiaries (collectively referred to as "VIE entities").
+However, through entering into various contractual arrangements with the registered equity holders of VIE entities, the Group has rights to variable returns from its involvement with these VIE entities and has the ability to affect those returns through its power over them and is considered to control them.
 Consequently, the Company regards VIE entities as indirect subsidiaries under HKFRS.
 The Group has included the financial position and results of these VIE entities in the consolidated financial statements from date of acquisition of control.
 The management of the Group is of the opinion that these contractual arrangements are in compliance with relevant PRC laws and regulations and are legally binding and enforceable. - iii.
-Jinhua Fenghuang Interactive Entertainment Network Technology Co., Ltd. was dissolved on 29 November 2016, in which the Group held 55.45% equity interest as at 29 November 2016. - (b) The Company has undertaken to provide the necessary financial resources to support the future operations of the subsidiaries within the Group.
-The Directors are of the opinion that the underlying value of the subsidiaries was not less than the carrying amount of the subsidiaries as at 31 December 2016. - (c) The Group has assessed the existence of control over these subsidiaries where it does not have more than 50% of the voting power but is able to govern the financial and operating policies of these subsidiaries by virtue of de-facto control. - (d) Cash and short-term deposits of HK\$1,808,765,000 (2015: HK\$1,863,416,000) held in the PRC are subject to local exchange control regulations.
+Phoenix Hong Kong Television Limited became dormant since 12 October 2017. - (b) The Company has undertaken to provide the necessary financial resources to support the future operations of the subsidiaries within the Group.
+The Directors are of the opinion that the underlying value of the subsidiaries was not less than the carrying amount of the subsidiaries as at 31 December 2017. - (c) The Group has assessed the existence of control over these subsidiaries where it does not have more than 50% of the voting power but is able to govern the financial and operating policies of these subsidiaries by virtue of de-facto control. - (d) Cash and short-term deposits of HK\$1,983,323,000 (2016: HK\$1,808,765,000) held in the PRC are subject to local exchange control regulations.
 These local exchange regulations provide for restrictions on exporting capital from the country, other than through normal dividends.